rarible/protocol/docs/use-cases/mintgate.md

+---
+title: MintGate use case with Rarible Protocol
+description: MintGate integration Rarible Protocol by building their marketplace on it to provide the best experience for the community of creators and influencers
+---

 # MintGate

 **TLDR:**

 MintGate decided to integrate Rarible protocol by building their marketplace on it to provide the best experience for their growing community of creators and influencers.